chackett/simple-account/README.md

 # simple-account
 SimpleAccount is a simple bank account - It merges all your accounts into just one simple account.
 Built with C# .NET Core.

+This webservice has a concept of a user (userId), where accounts from various bank accounts are linked to.
+The API endpoints return a merged view of all the linked accounts, so transactions and accounts are all returned in single calls.

+There are no hardcoded values in here and multiple users can be used simultaneoulsy along with multiple accounts being linked to each user.

+This implementation stores everything in memory, so account consent will need to be performed for each run of the process.

 # Usage